Florida Pulmonary Embolism Lawyer

 Given its serious nature, pulmonary embolism should be considered and ruled out through the differential diagnosis process whenever symptoms appear that could be signs of PE.
 Proper testing is needed to identify a PE.
 Doctors may typically order a chest x-ray or EKG, but these diagnostics do not always catch a PE.
 If the source of the symptoms has not been positively identified by these tests, it may be necessary or appropriate to order a spiral CT, which is much better at catching PE.

-Miami Medical Malpractice Lawyers Helping Victims of Pulmonary Embolism in Florida Hospitals
+Florida Medical Malpractice Lawyers Helping Victims of Pulmonary Embolism in Florida Hospitals

 If you or a loved one has suffered harm from a pulmonary embolism in a Florida hospital, contact Freidin Brown, P.A. to discuss your potential claims with an experienced and dedicated Florida medical malpractice lawyer.